openglobus/openglobus/README.md

 - Help answer questions on the community [forum](https://groups.google.com/d/forum/openglobus) and [chat](https://gitter.im/openglobus/og)
 - ⭐️ us on GitHub
-- Spread the word about OpenGlobus on [social media](https://twitter.com/openglobus)
+- Spread the word about openglobus on [social media](https://twitter.com/openglobus)
 - Become a contributor

 ## License